 - May accelerate the healing of recurrent aphthae.

 - Chlorhexidine - this is the mouthwash of choice for aphthous ulcers.
 It is also useful in the treatment of denture stomatitis and as prophylaxis in the prevention of oral candidiasis in immunocompromised patients.
-As a bonus, it inhibits plaque formation.
-It is available as a mouthwash, gel and spray.
-It can stain teeth brown if used regularly.

-- These have a limited role as short duration of action precludes good maintenance of analgesia throughout the day.
+- These have a limited role, as short duration of action precludes good maintenance of analgesia throughout the day.

 - They are mainly indicated for intolerable and intractable pain of chronic ulceration (such as with major aphthae).